By Evan Forrest (SurfaceTip)

 Save changes and restart your Surface

-By default, every change you made will automatically be saved.
+By default, every change you make will automatically be saved.
 When you restart your Surface, all settings will take effect.
 To do so.

 - In the UEFI settings menu, select Exit.